Richland-Bean Blossom Community School Corporation: Edgewood High School (9–12)

 Edgewood High School (EHS) in Elletsville was founded in 1964 when Stinesville and Ellettsville high schools were consolidated.
 School enrollment for the 2019–2020 academic year was 770; 92% of students are white.
 The EHS Mustangs participate in the Western Indiana Conference for football, golf, sideline cheer, soccer, volleyball, cross-country, basketball, dance, wrestling, swimming, gymnastics, baseball, softball, tennis, track, and lacrosse.
 Non-athletic student organizations include AESOP Magazine, Academic Super Bowl (1997 State Champions in math, English, social studies, fine arts, and interdisciplinary studies), GSA, Key Club, National Honor Society, and Spanish Club.
 Their theatre arts group is called the Masqued Crafters.
 The Marching Mustangs were first in the 2018 Open Class C Indiana State School Music Association competition and placed second the following year.
 Dirk Ackerman was the principal for the 2021–2022 academic school year.

 Middle schools

 Edgewood Junior High School (6–8)

 Edgewood Junior High School (EJHS) in Ellettsville opened in 1969 in a brand-new building and offers grades six, seven, and eight.
 618 students attend EJHS, 92% of which are white.
 Students can participate in cross country, football, volleyball, tennis, basketball, swimming and diving, wrestling, track and field, baseball, and softball.
 Jonathan Siegelin was the principal for the 2020–2021 academic year.
-They have two choirs: Mini Warehouse and the girls' group Center Stage.
+They have two choirs: Mini Warehouse and the girls' group Sophisticates.